Time Zones in Azerbaijan

 what is the dialing code for Azerbaijan?

-is the time the same across all of Azerbaijan?
+what is the capital of Azerbaijan?